Nurse Case Manager

-- Active RN license, BSN or MSN preferred
+- Active RN license, BSN, or MSN preferred

-- Minimum 1-2 years professional nursing experience
+- Minimum 1-2 years of professional nursing experience

-- Professional experience in case management, utilization reviews or discharge planning experience preferred
+- Professional experience in case management, utilization reviews, or discharge planning experience preferred

-- Excellent interpersonal and communication skills for working with patients, caregivers and medical teams on an ongoing basis
+- Excellent interpersonal and communication skills for working with patients, caregivers, and medical teams on an ongoing basis

 - Strong organizational skills, coupled with solid computer skills needed to coordinate appointments and maintain a patient's care plan